DesignPatternWorks/CPP-Design-Patterns-V1/docs/behavioral.rst

 * Dispatch: Which function to call?

   * Single dispatch: depends on name of request and type of receiver.
+This is standard C++ behavior.
   * Double dispatch: depends on name of request and type of two receivers - type of visitor and type of element being visited.

 * Need to define a new operation on an entire class hierarchy